jaredly/j3/Roadmap.md

 OK so for now, I can just "bake in" that quote is ` and unquote is #, but I can make 'find-macros' be a thing later if I want.

+Question: should I just implement if-let instead of match? would that somehow be easier? nah match is the more general, and exhaustiveness lives in match.

 # Macrosss